Yanir-R/User-management-system/README.md

 - It is possible to add a new post by clicking on the "Add" button next to the Posts heading.

 ## Motivation
-I created the project in order to specialize in the technologies I used and show my programming abilities
+I created the project in order to specialize in the technologies I used and demonstrate my programming abilities

 ## Technologies
 [<img src=https://devicon.dev/devicon.git/icons/visualstudio/visualstudio-plain.svg width="40" height="40"/>](https://code.visualstudio.com/)